Search: 307 results

 So they told each other, "Let's not tear it.
 Instead, let's throw dice to see who gets it."
 This was to fulfill the Scripture that says, "They divided my clothes among themselves, and for my clothing they threw dice."
 So that is what the soldiers did.

-And tongues, like flames of fire that were divided, appeared to them and rested on each one of them.
+They saw tongues like flames of fire that separated, and one rested on each of them.

 And they were all filled [that is, diffused throughout their being] with the Holy Spirit and began to speak in other